xahram/ai-chat-exporter/README.md

 ## Troubleshooting

 ### "No messages found"
-- Ensure you're on a claude.ai conversation page (not the home page)
+- Ensure you're on a conversation page (not the home page)
 - The chat must have at least one exchange

 ### PDF has wrong content